greenteadigital/greenteadigital.github.io/_posts/2017-12-11-encryption-diffie-hellman-prime-numbers.markdown

 	sockfd = socket(AF_INET, SOCK_DGRAM, IPPROTO_UDP);
 ````
 Notice that the previous line created a socket and returned the file descriptor.
 However, this socket has to be bound to an address to be useful.
-Helpfully, by inluding `<netinet/in.h>`, we have a struct available to hold the adress: `struct sockaddr_in`.
+Helpfully, by including `<netinet/in.h>`, we have a struct available to hold the adress: `struct sockaddr_in`.
 So we declare one, and then zero out its memory.
 ````c
     struct sockaddr_in l_addr;	// daemon socket address
     memset((void *) &l_addr, 0, sizeof(l_addr));